Seattle's Child

 Green Lake Park

-A popular place for families, walk around the lake and play “I Spy” to try and find the cherry blossoms.
-Snuggled in between Northwest native trees, cherry trees are incorporated into the landscape.
-For a more informative tour of the park, take the Green Lake Park tree walk.
-Use the map to discover all the different species of plants (hint: Look for the species name: Prunus located west of the bathhouse).
+Green Lake Park is popular for families to walk around the lake.
+Play “I Spy” to try and find the cherry blossoms.
+Snuggled between Northwest native trees, cherry trees are incorporated into the landscape.
+Take the Green Lake Park tree walk for a more informative park tour.
+Use the map to discover all the different species of plants (hint: Look for the species name, Prunus, located west of the bathhouse).

-Stay and play awhile in the water, on the sand or on the 2.8-mile paved path.
+Stay and play awhile in the water, sand, or the 2.8-mile paved path.
 Be careful of runners and other bikers if you choose to scoot along this trail or are beginning to learn on a two-wheeler.
 Take a rest by the lake: Picnic and play on the lawn.

 Address: 7201 E Green Lake Drive N Seattle 98115